Discover why we decided to move to Lisbon after three years of digital nomad life.

 It’s not that we don’t have a reason.
 Rather, we have several reasons for moving to Portugal’s vibrant capital city.
 We also have a connection to Lisbon that dates back to our honeymoon over a decade ago.

 Portugal and its hilly capital were far from the spotlight when we honeymooned on the Iberian peninsula in 2007.
-Way back when we began dating, we often ended our evenings with port wine and… ‘conversation.’
+Earlier, when we were dating, we often ended our evenings with port wine and… ‘conversation.’
 That love for port wine led to an agreement that if a honeymoon ever happened, it would happen in Portugal.

 With few blogs espousing Lisbon’s charms back then, we hobbled together an amazing trip based on a lot of research and an equal amount of good luck.
 As for dining back then, all we had were forum sites like Chowhound and Egullet.
-We enjoyed some great meals but Portugal, and particularly Lisbon, remained largely unexplored tourist territory.
+We enjoyed some great meals but Portugal, including Lisbon, remained largely unexplored tourist territory in terms of food.

-We joked about moving to Lisbon during our honeymoon.
+We joked about moving to Portugal during our honeymoon.
 If only we had taken our selves seriously!
-We could have bought a mansion back in the day – probably even a sweet estate in Cascais.
+We could have bought a mansion back in the day – maybe even a sweet estate in Cascais.
 Had we made that progressive decision in 2007, you probably wouldn’t be reading this website right now because we’d be rich.

 Getting to this place (literally and figuratively) wasn’t simple.
 After leaving our comfortable Philadelphia lives to answer the call to travel, we gallivanted around much of the earth in three wonderful yet exhausting years that brought us to both coasts of the USA and to distant spots like South Africa, Sri Lanka and Vietnam.